sous-chefs/fileutils/README.md

 Requirements
 ============

-Developed for Rhel and Solaris servers.
+Developed for RHEL and Solaris servers.

 Resource Parameters